 What If I’m Declined by Square Capital?

 Technically, you can’t be declined by Square Capital because there is no application process.
 The only form of “rejection” is not receiving loan offers in your account.
-This might happen if you haven’t grown your customer base, or if your increase in sales can mostly be attributed to returning customers.
+This might happen if you haven’t grown your customer base, or increased sales can mostly be attributed to returning customers.

 Making Your Decision